-General Impact Overlay (ESG) - an undifferentiated approach to impact investing with assets being allocated to any available investment opportunity with impact potential.
-This includes impact opportunities related to the environment, education, housing, healthcare, social improvement, energy efficiency and infrastructure improvements among other options.
-The General Impact Overlay is available on the majority of IMA's Investment strategies.
+The ESG Overlay (formerly referred to as Impact Overlay) is a broad-spectrum approach to ESG investing, where assets are allocated to available investment opportunities with ESG potential.
+This includes ESG opportunities related to the environment, education, housing, health care, social improvement, energy efficiency, and infrastructure improvements, among other options.